 Poor Trackpoint performance

 A useful link to check if certain parts fit your model is: Lenovo's Accessory Smart Find which was where I learned that there are three different versions of the trackpoint.
-I found one that fit my device, and it worked perfectly - I had to reduce the sensitivity back to the default setting.
+I found one that fit my device, and it worked perfectly - I even had to reduce the sensitivity back to the default setting.